National Dong Hwa University College of the Arts: Reputation

-In 2025, QS World University Rankings by Subject ranked NDHU College of the Arts 4th in Taiwan (59th in Asia) for Arts & Design, making NDHU ARTS the only Taiwanese arts school under 45 years old featured in the rankings.
+NDHU College of the Arts gained fast-growing reputation in recent decade.
+In 2026, QS World University Rankings by Subject ranked NDHU College of the Arts 1st in Taiwan (21st in Asia) for Arts & Design and 1st in Taiwan (15th in Asia) for Performing Arts, making NDHU ARTS the only Taiwanese arts school under 45 years old featured in the rankings.